caltechlibrary/iga/README.md

 iga --help
 ```

-IGA's main purpose is to create a metadata record in an InvenioRDM server and attach a GitHub release archive to the record.
 IGA needs 4 pieces of information to do its work, though for simple repositories you can often get by with just 3:
 1. (Required) The identity of the GitHub release to be archived
 2. (Required) The address of the destination InvenioRDM server
 3. (Required) A Personal Access Token (PAT) for the InvenioRDM server